Michael Bisping: Early life

 Michael's Polish paternal grandfather, Andrew (Andrzej Bobola Bisping von Gallen), was born in what is now Masaliany, Byerastavitsa Rayon, Hrodna Voblasts, Belarus, descended from German nobility who moved to Poland in the Middle Ages and was a member of the noble Polish Zamoyski family (through his mother), while Michael's English paternal grandmother, Mary Greenwood, was from Clitheroe.

 Andrzej Bobola Bisping von Gallen fled with his family from Poland to England after the Soviet invasion in September 1939.
 Many members of the noble families were pursued and executed by Soviet Red Army during World War II, including Andrew's father, Jan, who was named after his own grandfather (Andrew's father), served in the British Army.
 Michael's mother is from Northern Ireland.
 Bisping has described himself as "English through and through".
-He began training Jujutsu at the age of eight.
+He began training jujutsu at the age of eight.
 In 1994, at the age of 15, he competed as an amateur in Britain's first "no holds barred" competition, a precursor to modern MMA, called Knock Down Sport Budo (KSBO).
+Growing up, Bisping was inspired by Belgian martial artist and actor Jean-Claude Van Damme, who he credits as a major inspiration for sparking his interest in martial arts.

 At the age of 18, Bisping decided to abandon his martial arts training "to pursue real-life".
 Less than a year later, Bisping began training in boxing, kickboxing, and karate on the advice of Allan Clarkin, owner of Black Knights Kickboxing, who saw potential in him.
 Bisping enjoyed a short but successful kickboxing career, winning the North West Area title and later the Pro British light heavyweight kickboxing title.

 After again briefly quitting competition in 1998, Bisping returned to kickboxing to take the Pro British light heavyweight title for a second time.
 Soon after winning his second kickboxing title, he was forced to abandon his full-time training for a "real job".
 In addition to working at factories, slaughterhouses, and demolition companies, he was also an upholsterer, postman, tiler, plasterer, and salesman.
+In 2001, Bisping served a 28-day sentence in HM Prison Preston after pleading guilty to a public order offence following a pub brawl.